 Make no doubt about it, smoking was made to look cool.
 Let’s think about this: many celebrities smoked and looked cool, but if there was one person who made you want to run to the corner shop and buy a pack of 20, that person would be Rod Serling.
 Rod who?
 Rod Serling: remember The Twilight Zone, the sci-fi series?
 Rod was the creator of The Twilight Zone, but more importantly, when Rod introduced each episode of The Zone, he was usually coolly smoking a cigarette; sharply dressed in a suit and tie, his vocabulary oozed detail and intelligence as he delivered a flawless intro – the omission of the burning cigarette would have knocked his coolness factor score down a couple of points.

-Is there still that aura of coolnesss whilst puffing on a cigarette?
-Whilst the advertising has disappeared in a puff-of-smoke (sorry) and packets are now shut-away out of display in shops, I can’t help thinking that there’s still something quite cool about them: having a smoke whilst sitting outside a trendy city coffee shop – a cigarette with friends whilst enjoying a glass of Merlot in the garden during the barbecue season – a wind-down cigarette after a posh three-course meal – the occasion, location and company (your own-company also falls into the company category) are essential parts in maximising the cigarette coolness factor.
-Cigarette advertising is now non-existent, but the aura of coolness can still be recreated; occasion, location and company are the key requirements.
+Is there still that aura of coolness whilst puffing on a cigarette?
+Whilst the advertising has disappeared in a puff of smoke (sorry) and packets are now shut away out of display in shops, I can’t help thinking that there’s still something quite cool about them: having a smoke whilst sitting outside a trendy city coffee shop, a cigarette with friends whilst enjoying a glass of Merlot in the garden during the barbecue season, a wind-down cigarette after a posh three course meal or just having chillout time with oneself in the front garden can maximise the coolness factor.
+Cigarette advertising is now non-existent, but the aura of coolness can still be recreated, with or without company.

-Don’t forget to subscribe to retrohen blogs using the form below – no annoying ads, pop-ups or bombarding with junk – just original, nostalgic blogs
+Don’t forget to subscribe to retrohen posts using the form below – no annoying ads, pop-ups or bombarding with junk – just original, nostalgic posts